aery32/aery32-refguide/source/project_structure.rst

 Board specific functions, ``board.h`` and ``.cpp``
 --------------------------------------------------

-Use these two files for your board specific functions and macro definitions.
+All board specific functions and macro definitions should be placed in ``board.h`` header file.
 A macro definition is for example the following pin declaration

 .. code-block:: c++

     #define LED    AVR32_PIN_PC04

-Now you don't have to always recall which pin the LED was connected when you want to switch it on.
+By doing this you don't need to remember which pin the LED was connected when you want to switch it on.
 So instead of using this

 .. code-block:: c++